 With the support of Dicréam, Ministère de la Culture et de la Communication / CNC

-Selphish addresses the exposition of the self online, through four generative artworks that are modified each week to form the portrait of an individual from the audience.
+Selphish addresses the exposition of the self online, through a series of artworks that are modified each week to form the portrait of an individual from the audience.

-The exhibition consists of four artworks (two of which are generative), created for the exhibition by four artists: Martin John Callanan, Alix Desaubliaux, Lauren Lee McCarthy and the duo !Mediengruppe Bitnik (Carmen Weisskopf and Domagoj Smoljo).
-All four artists have already critically addressed the issues related to the exhibition of oneself on the internet; they create code-based and generative pieces, often in the form of installations.
+The exhibition consists of a series of artworks created for the exhibition by the artists: Martin John Callanan, Alix Desaubliaux and Lauren Lee McCarthy (plus !Mediengruppe Bitnik in the first version of the exhibition, opened in March 2020).
+All of the artists have already critically addressed the issues related to the exhibition of oneself on the internet; they create code-based and generative pieces, often in the form of installations.
 Eleven international participants have also agreed to have their Instagram profiles and Google traces read (sometimes in real time) by the artworks in the exhibition.

 Martin John Callanan explores the position of the individual vis-à-vis the systems that regulate our lives in contemporary society.
 His installation creates a confrontation between the participants’ Instagram posts and current events occurring at exactly the same time, in the form of a side-by-side comparison between two screens and paper prints that invade the exhibition space.
 The artwork reflects the constant flow of information on a global scale, at a pace that no individual can control.
 It amplifies and highlights the fundamentally public dimension of any participation on social networks.